 We are always looking for a high level of quality, first-rate technical properties and high durability in our products.
 Recycled material does not always enable the technical features intended for a specific product, but this is exactly the area where we want to develop and find solutions that ensure Halti’s high-quality standards, without making any compromises over our environmental responsibility.
 This is not impossible but calls for hard work.
-The recycled synthetic material used in Halti’s clothes and shoes comes from post-consumer and post-industrial waste.
-The use of recycled polyester reduces our dependence on crude oil and also allows us to utilise material that would otherwise end up in landfills.
+The recycled synthetic material used in Halti’s clothes and shoes comes from PET- bottles and post-industrial waste.
+The use of recycled polyester and polyamide reduces our dependence on crude oil and also allows us to utilise material that would otherwise end up in landfills.

 We want to produce technical outdoor apparel that enables demanding sports and outdoor activities and that maintain their functionality in challenging conditions.
 Often, technical clothes are made from synthetic fibres (PES or PA) that provide desired properties, such as fabric with good wicking properties, breathability and thermal insulation.
 Even though these fibres are long, small particles, or microplastics, may come off when clothes are washed.
 Microplastics end up in water systems, carried by wastewater and rain, even though treatment plants are able to separate 99% of microplastics.
 Massive floating islands of non-biodegradable microplastics have hit the news widely and also raise great concern here in Finland.
 We aim to tackle this problem by utilising post-consumer and post-industrial plastic waste in our production.
 Our goal is to reduce the amount of plastic waste by making long-lasting high-quality products and by giving instructions on how to maintain clothes properly: